The Founders

 “There are few places where people can go for help in piecing together the myriad issues that come together to cause brain-based problems,” Mike says.
 “Some typical ones are brain inflammation, metabolic and gut/microbiome issues, diet issues, and environmental triggers.

-“I troubleshoot each new client’s situation from a multidisciplinary perspective,” he continued.
+All these can contribute to a problem, and doing something about them can make a difference.“I troubleshoot each new client’s situation from a multidisciplinary perspective,” he continued.
 “It’s not enough to only look at brainwaves.
 You have to figure out how the problem occurred, then identify what are likely to be multiple factors affecting the brain.
 People’s brains are dysregulated for a reason, so it’s important to get to the bottom of the cause.
 Once the cause (or causes) is identified, it can typically be addressed.

 “Armed with that information, any brain training or other applied technology at our disposal will be much more effective and long-lasting.
 The result: a greater chance of impacting people’s lives.”